offentlig-ai/nace-notebooks/README.md

 # Fastsettelse av næringkoder basert på tekstlig beskrivelse av virksomheten

 ## Requirements
 You should work in a virtual environment.
-To do that, install venv - <https://docs.python.org/3/library/venv.html>
+To do that, install [virtualenv](https://docs.python.org/3/library/venv.html)
 ```
 sudo apt-get install virtualenv
 ```